mirisuzanne/mia/content/posts/code/misc/components.md

-It's possible to do this in a way that all your components auto-register with minimal JavaScript and no additional behavior.
+It's possible to do this in a way that all your components auto-register with minimal JavaScript and no additional custom behavior.
 For example,
-we can loop over all templates that have a `data-register` attribute, and generate custom elements for each:
+we can loop over all templates that have a `data-register` attribute, and generate a custom element from each:

 ```js
 const elementTemplates = document.querySelectorAll('template[data-register]');